a6ftgeek/Zoom-Recording-Downloader-OAuth/README.md

 ## Usage ##

-_Attention: You will require a [Zoom Developer account](https://marketplace.zoom.us/) in order to create a [JWT app](https://marketplace.zoom.us/docs/guides/build/jwt-app) with your token_
+_Attention: You will require a [Zoom Developer account](https://marketplace.zoom.us/) in order to create a [Server-to-Server app](https://developers.zoom.us/docs/internal-apps/)

 Create a file called **appenv.py** with a variable called `JWT_TOKEN` that contains the JSON Web Token from your JWT app: